arvigeus/AZ-204/Learning Path/Graph.md

 #### Call a REST API method

-To read from or write to a resource such as a user or an email message, construct a request that looks like the following:
+To read from or write to a resource such as a user or an email message, construct a request that looks like the following sample:

 ```http
 {HTTP method} https://graph.microsoft.com/{version}/{resource}?{query-parameters}